PhD training in Soil Science

 - A copy of the advertised announcement of the PhD position

-- The supervisor's motivation for the choice of candidate
+- The supervisor's motivation for the choice of candidate including a brief description of the selection process

 The application should be sent to the director of post-graduate studies for a pre-evaluation at least three weeks before the meeting of the board for postgraduate studies at the department (see calendar at the internal homepage).